SyntaxErr0r1/ipk-p1/Readme.md

 ---

 The current load can be read from `/proc/stat`.
+After reading the provided links in the project specification I understood the process of calculating the load.
 We need to read the file 2 times.
 Then we calculate how much time was the CPU idling in those 2 reads separately.
 Consequently we determine the difference in the idle and total times We then calculate the CPU load based on the differences in the total and idle times.
+For this purpose I decided to use `long long` after finding out that `integer` was not enough on merlin.

 ### 4. The server